Etale and crystalline companions, I: Coefficient objects

 Suppose that $\calE$ is algebraic and fix a finite place $\lambda$ of the algebraic closure of $\QQ$ in the full coefficient field.
 For $x \in X^\circ$, we define the \emph{normalized Newton polygon} of $\calE$ at $x$ with respect to $\lambda$, denoted $N_x(\calE, \lambda)$, to be the boundary of the lower convex hull of the set of points

 \end{defn}

-\begin{defn} Let $\calE$ and $\calF$ be two coefficient objects, possibly in different categories (and possibly for different values of $\ell$), and fix an identification of the algebraic closures of $\QQ$ within the respective full coefficient fields.
-We say that $\calE$ and $\calF$ are \emph{companions} if for each $x \in X^\circ$, the polynomials $P(\calE_x, T)$ and $P(\calF_x, T)$ are equal to the same element of $\overline{\QQ}[T]$; in particular, this implies that $\calE$ and $\calF$ are both algebraic on each connected component of $X$.
+\begin{defn} Let $\calE$ and $\calF$ be two coefficient objects, possibly in different categories (and possibly for different values of $\ell$), and fix an identification $\iota$ of the algebraic closures of $\QQ$ within the respective full coefficient fields.
+We say that $\calE$ and $\calF$ are \emph{companions} (with respect to $\iota$) if for each $x \in X^\circ$, the polynomials $P(\calE_x, T)$ and $P(\calF_x, T)$ are equal to the same element of $\overline{\QQ}[T]$; in particular, this implies that $\calE$ and $\calF$ are both algebraic on each connected component of $X$.
 We will see later that within their respective categories, $\calE$ and $\calF$ uniquely determine each other up to semisimplification (Theorem~\ref{T:chebotarev}).
-In case $\calF$ has coefficient prime $\ell$ (resp.\ $p$), we also call it an \emph{\'etale companion} (resp.\ a \emph{crystalline companion}) of $\calE$. \end{defn}
+In case $\calF$ has coefficient prime $\ell$ (resp.\ $p$), we also call it an \emph{\'etale companion} (resp.\ a \emph{crystalline companion}) of $\calE$ (again with respect to $\iota$). \end{defn}

 \begin{defn} For $\calE$ a coefficient object with coefficient prime $*$, let

 be its associated $L$-function.
 The Lefschetz trace formula for Frobenius (see \cite[Theorem~9.6]{kedlaya-isocrystals} in the crystalline case) asserts that